 05 of 11

 Dog Collar Necklace

-The dog collar necklace was adopted by the modern “punk” style and many really do resemble leather dog collars adorned with spikes.
-However, dog collars can also feature a less literal modern yet feminine design.
-Antique examples of this type of choker tend to be even more dainty and elegant but can also make a bold statement.
+The dog collar necklace was adopted by the modern “punk” movement and many really do resemble leather dog collars adorned with spikes.
+However, dog collars can also feature a less literal, modern yet feminine design.
+Antique examples of this type of choker tend to be even more dainty and elegant but are also capable of making bold statements.

 This type of necklace originated in the mid-1800s.
 It's reported that Queen Alexandra of Denmark (1844–1925) wore a dog collar necklace to hide a scar on her neck.